 - In the developed world, this is the mainstay of treatment.
 There is not one specific recommended regimen – essentially all regimens are experimental combinations of anti-retroviral drugs

-- It aims to reduce the rate of viral replication below detectable levels.
+- ART aims to reduce the rate of viral replication below detectable levels.
 This does not mean that replication is not occurring!

-- HAART should be part of a holistic care approach.
+- ART should be part of a holistic care approach.

 - It is a combination of two Nuceloside analogue reverse transcriptase inhibitors (NRTI’s), PLUS